-- Proton leak and uncoupled respiration: The intrinsic proton leak is the uncoupled leak current of protons in which protons diffuse across the mtIM in the dissipative direction of the downhill protonmotive force without coupling to phosphorylation (Figure 4A).
-The proton leak flux depends non-linearly on the protonmotive force (Garlid et al. 1989; Divakaruni and Brand 2011), which is a temperature-dependent property of the mtIM and may be enhanced due to possible contamination by free fatty acids.
-Inducible uncoupling mediated uncoupling protein 1 (UCP1) physiologically controlled, e.g., in brown adipose tissue.
-UCP1 is a member of the mitochondrial carrier family that is involved in the translocation of protons across the mtIM (Jezek et al. 2018).
-Consequently, this short-circuit lowers the pmF and stimulates electron transfer, respiration, and heat dissipation in the absence of phosphorylation of ADP. - Cation cycling: There can be other cation contributors to leak current including probably calcium and magnesium. is balanced Calcium influx Na+/Ca2+ mitochondrial or H+/Ca2+ exchange, which is balanced by Na+/H+ or K+/H+ exchanges.
-This is another effective uncoupling mechanism different from proton leak (Table 2). - Proton slip and decoupled respiration: Proton slip is the decoupled process in which protons are only partially translocated by a redox proton pump of the ET-pathways and slip back to the original vesicular compartment.
-The
+- Proton leak and uncoupled respiration: The intrinsic proton leak is the uncoupled leak current of protons in which protons diffuse across the mtIM in the dissipative direction of the downhill protonmotive force without coupling to phosphorylation (Figure 4a).
+The proton leak flux depends non-linearly on the protonmotive force (Garlid et al 1989; Divakaruni and Brand 2011), which is a temperature-dependent property of the mtIM and may be enhanced due to possible contamination by free fatty acids.
+Inducible uncoupling mediated by uncoupling protein 1 (UCP1) is physiologically controlled, e.g., in brown adipose tissue.
+UCP1 is a member of the mitochondrial carrier family that is involved in the translocation of protons across the mtIM (Jezek et al 2018).
+Consequently, this short-circuit lowers the pmF and stimulates electron transfer, respiration, and heat dissipation in the absence of phosphorylation of ADP. - Cation cycling: There can be other cation contributors to leak current including Ca2+ and probably magnesium.
+Ca2+ influx is balanced by mitochondrial Na+/Ca2+ or H+/Ca2+ exchange, which is balanced by Na+/H+ or K+/H+ exchanges.
+This is another effective uncoupling mechanism different from proton leak (Table 2). - Proton slip and decoupled respiration: Proton slip is the decoupled process in which protons are only partially

-- proton leak is the dominant contributor to the overall leak current in mammalian mitochondria incubated physiological conditions at 37 °C, whereas proton slip increases at experimental temperature (Canton et al. 1995).
-Proton slip can also happen in association with the F-ATPase, in which the proton slips downhill across the pump to the matrix without contributing to ATP synthesis.
+- translocated by a redox proton pump of the ET-pathways and slip back to the original vesicular compartment.
+The proton leak is the dominant contributor to the overall leak current in mammalian mitochondria incubated physiological conditions at 37 °C, whereas proton slip increases at experimental temperature (Canton et al 1995).
+Proton slip can also happen in association with the F_1F_0 -ATPase, in which the proton slips downhill across the pump to the matrix without contributing to ATP synthesis.
 In each case, proton slip is a property of the proton pump and increases with the pump turnover rate. - Electron leak and loosely coupled respiration: Superoxide production by the ETS leads to a bypass of redox proton pumps and correspondingly lower P"/O2 ratio.
-This depends on the actual site of electron leak and the scavenging of hydrogen peroxide by cytochrome c, whereby electrons may re-enter the ETS with proton translocation by CIV. - Dyscoupled respiration: Mitochondrial injuries may lead to dyscoupling as a pathological or toxicological cause of uncoupled respiration.
+This depends on the actual site of electron leak and the scavenging of superoxide by cytochrome c, whereby electrons may re-enter the ETS with proton translocation by CIV. - Dyscoupled respiration: Mitochondrial injuries may lead to dyscoupling as a pathological or toxicological cause of uncoupled respiration.
 Dyscoupling may involve any type of uncoupling mechanism, e.g., opening the mtPT pore.
 Dyscoupled respiration is distinguished from experimentally induced noncoupled respiration in the ET-state (Table 2). - Protonophore titration and noncoupled respiration: Protonophores are uncouplers which are titrated to obtain maximum noncoupled respiration as a measure of ET-capacity. - Loss of compartmental integrity and acoupled respiration: Electron transfer and catabolic O2 flux proceed without compartmental proton translocation in disrupted mitochondrial fragments.
-Such fragments are an artefact mitochondrial isolation, and may not fully fuse to re-establish structurally intact mitochondria.
-Loss of mtIM integrity, therefore, is the cause of acoupled respiration, which is a nonvectorial dissipative process without control by the protonmotive force. - 2.5.2.
-OXPHOS-state (Figure 4B): The OXPHOS-state is defined as the respiratory state with kinetically-saturating concentrations of O_2 , respiratory and phosphorylation substrates, and absence of exogenous uncoupler, which provides an estimate of the maximal respiratory capacity in the OXPHOS-state for any given ET-pathway state.
-Respiratory capacities at kinetically-saturating substrate concentrations provide reference values or upper limits of performance, aiming at the generation of data sets for comparative purposes.
-Physiological activities and effects of substrate kinetics can be evaluated relative to the OXPHOS-capacity.
+Such fragments artefact are an mitochondrial isolation, and may not fully fuse to re-establish structurally intact mitochondria.
+Loss of mtIM integrity, therefore, is the cause of acoupled respiration, which is a nonvectorial dissipative process without control by the protonmotive force.